 There is nothing like spending an afternoon walking around a museum.
 It can be the diversity in color or the emotion that each piece of art gives off.
 Whatever it is exactly, and whether or not you are all dressed up for a day at the museum, or simply walk around in your flip-flops and a classic oversized camera, there is a lot to see in Ontario’s art scene.

 As a matter of fact, Ontario is the second largest Canadian province that is greatly filled with countless museums.
-We, ourselves, love spending our afternoon time not only working but also exploring what Ontario has to offer in terms of the art scene.
+We, ourselves, love spending our afternoon time not only working but also exploring what Ontario and the GTA has to offer in terms of the art scene.
 Which is why we have listed down our top 6 choices of museums found across Ontario in this article, so you definitely won’t miss them.

 Royal Ontario Museum